codeforamerica/honeycrisp-gem/README.md

     `<your hostname>/cfa/styleguide/custom-docs`
     ```

+## Customizing Styles

-1. (Optional) To override the styleguide's variables (e.g. use `#000000` for `$color-background` rather than as defined in the gem), require your own file that redefines the variables in your application.scss like so:
+To override the styleguide's variables (e.g. use `#000000` for `$color-background` rather than as defined in the gem), require your own file that redefines the variables in your application.scss like so:

     ```scss
     @import 'my_variable_file'